 At Distasio Law Firm, we believe in putting the needs of our clients first.
-We never collect a fee until our clients recover money, and our attorneys prioritize honesty, communication, and transparency.
+We never collect a fee until our clients recover money, and our lawyer prioritizes honesty, communication, and transparency.
 We make you a partner in the process from day one, always keeping you informed of what is happening with your claim.
-Our support staff is always available and always eager to help with anything you need.
+You can contact us for a free, no-obligation case evaluation with a member of our staff today.

 For a free legal consultation with a nursing home abuse lawyer serving Wesley Chapel, call (813) 259-0022